Qimmah Russo Flaunts Perky Cleavage & Insane Abs In Lavender & Mint Swimsuit

 Qimmah Russo looked radiant in the two pics that she shared with her Instagram fans on Thursday morning.
 The fitness maven flaunted her incredible body on the beach to promote her 2021 calendar.
 She soon had her 1.7 million fans racing to view her latest offering and engage with her on the platform.

-The brunette bombshell flaunted her ripped physique proudly.
+The brunette bombshell proudly flaunted her ripped physique.
 In the first photo, she stood on a beach with a pier behind her.
 The golden sand and blue skies created a perfect backdrop for her photoshoot.
 Qimmah stood in a three-quarter pose and gazed into the distance.
 She smiled broadly as she let her hands fall to her sides.

-The shot was framed so that the model’s entire figure, from the knee up, was put on display.
-Qimmah showcased her strong shoulders and arms, the thrust of her breasts, six-pack, abs, and muscular thighs in the snap.
+The shot was framed so that the model’s entire figure from the knee up, was put on display.
+Qimmah showcased her strong shoulders and arms, the thrust of her breasts, six-pack abs, and muscular thighs in the snap.

 Qimmah switched it up in the second image.
 The personal trainer lifted her chin and played with her hair.
 She smiled, with her lips slightly parted, and narrowed her eyes for a sultry pose.